aliezzahn/balu/README.md

-# balu
+# balue

-Balu is a Python package that implements a multi-layered encryption algorithm for educational purposes.
+Balue is a Python package that implements a multi-layered encryption algorithm for educational purposes.
 It combines substitution, permutation, and XOR encryption techniques to provide a basic encryption and decryption functionality.

 ## Features